 Most insurance companies provide different policy levels, ranging from basic coverage with low claim limits to more comprehensive insurance with high claim limits.
 The level of coverage you get is up to you, but it should be based on your property’s rebuilding cost and the replacement cost of your contents.

 We have taken a look at the standard combined buildings and contents policies offered by some of the UK’s main insurance providers to give you an idea of what they cover.
-Check out our provider pages to compare home insurance in more detail.

 |Accidents and theft away from home||no||optional||yes|